awsdocs/amazon-elasticache-docs/doc_source/memcache/Clusters.ViewDetails.md

    1. Choose the **Nodes** tab\.

    1. To view metrics on one or more nodes, choose the box to the left of the Node ID, and then choose the time range for the metrics from the **Time range** list\.
-Selecting multiple nodes will generate overlay graphs\.
+Choosing multiple nodes generates overlay graphs\.
 ![\[Image: Metrics over the last hour for two Memcached nodes\]](http://docs.aws.amazon.com/AmazonElastiCache/latest/mem-ug/images/ElastiCache-Memcached-Metrics.png)

       *Metrics over the last hour for two Memcached nodes*